-In Asia, Checkpoint operates fourteen manufacturing facilities, three in Bangladesh, five in China, two in India, one in Japan, one in Malaysia, one in Sri Lanka and one in Vietnam.
+In Asia, Checkpoint operates 15 manufacturing facilities, three in Bangladesh, five in China, two in India, one in Japan, one in Korea, one in Malaysia, one in Sri Lanka and one in Vietnam.
 There are also five distribution facilities in China and one in Australia.
 Two development centres are located in the region.

 Subsequent to its acquisition by the Company on May 13, 2016, Checkpoint implemented a comprehensive restructuring plan to streamline operations and rightsize the management structure.
-Restructuring charges since the date of acquisition have totaled \$35.5 million with the expectation of annualized savings of at least \$40 million.
+This program was completed in the second quarter of 2018.

 Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventory-management and labeling solutions, including RF and RFID solutions, to the retail and apparel industry.
 The Segment has three primary product lines: Merchandise Availability Solutions ("MAS"), Apparel Labeling Solutions ("ALS") and Retail Merchandising Solutions ("RMS").
-The MAS line focuses on electronic-article-surveillance ("EAS")

-systems; hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
+The MAS line focuses on electronic-article-surveillance ("EAS") systems; hardware, software, labels and tags for loss prevention and inventory control systems including RFID solutions.
 ALS products are apparel labels and tags, some of which are RFID capable.
 RMS, a small European-centric product line, includes handheld pricing tools and labels and promotional in-store displays.
 All MAS and ALS products are sold under the Checkpoint brand, and RMS is sold under the Meto brand.